 - Ask the question: Get End-User Notifications - Has Tools from all machines to check if your endpoints have the end user notification tools.

-Verify Contact your technical account manager (TAM) to verifythat any security software exclusions include the \Tanium\Tanium End User Notification Tools directory.
+Verify Contact Tanium Support to verifythat any security software exclusions include the \Tanium\Tanium End User Notification Tools directory.
 For more information, see Security exclusions.

 Software package applicability is calculated on the endpoints by using the applicability rules in the package definition, which is stored in the software package catalog and distributed to the endpoints.